RebekkaHaley/capstone-serverless-app/README.md

 # Functionality of the application

 This application will allow creating/removing/updating/fetching MEAL items.
 Each MEAL item can optionally have an attachment image.
-Each user only has access to MEAL items that he/she has created.
+Each user only has access to the MEAL items that he/she has created.

 # MEAL items